Canop/bacon/README.md

 Rendering is adapted to the dimensions of the terminal to ensure you get a proper usable report.

-Errors are priviledged: by default warnings are only displayed below errors.
+Errors are displayed before warnings.

 ### What are the supported platforms ?